Data collection with Cohort ’98 at age 25 is beginning soon

-- You can view all official publications from the Growing Up in Ireland team.
+- You can view all official publications from Growing Up in Ireland.

 What is meant by data archiving?

-The Growing Up in Ireland team use the data collected on the questionnaires to prepare various types of publications which are commissioned by the Department of Children and Youth Affairs.
+The Growing Up in Ireland team use the data collected on the questionnaires to prepare various types of publications which are commissioned by the Department of Children, Equality, Disability, Integration and Youth.

 In a small number of cases, the Central Statistics Office may, at its discretion, approve external researchers to have access to a more detailed, but still anonymised version of the datafile (called an RMF).
 Approval for use of this more detailed file is subject to strict data security requirements and the appointment of these external researchers as Officers of Statistics by the Central Statistics Office.